 The holders of each share of Series A, Series B and Series C are entitled to voting rights equal to the number of shares of common stock into which each share of preferred stock could be converted.
 So long as at least 1,000,000 shares are outstanding, the holders of Series A, Series B and Series C, voting together as a single class, are entitled to elect three members of the Board of Directors.
-The holders of common stock, voting as a separate class, are entitled to elect one member of the Board of Directors.
-The holders of Series B, Series C and common stock, voting together as a single class on an as converted basis, are entitled to elect the remaining members of the Board of Directors.
+The holders of common stock, voting together as a single class on an as converted basis, are entitled to elect the remaining members of the Board of Directors.